 Each year, to kick off Mardi Gras Celebrations for the Cities of Pineville and neighboring Alexandria, the City of Pineville hosts its annual "Night of Lights" Mardi Gras Parade.

 The 2025 parade kicks off at 7:00pm, on Feb 21, at the flagpole on the Riverfront and travels north on Main Street through Downtown Pineville to the entrance of Louisiana College.
-Then join us for the after party at the Trotter Center (1600 Military Hwy).
 This is a parade you don't want to miss!
 We hope to see you there.

 If you are interested in our collectable Mardi Gras prints that commemorate each parade